sergeigribanov/bbggLimits2018/README.md

  Y = 0: 2016 tagger with categorization used in 2016 analysis (4 categories)
  Y = 1: 2017 ETH tagger, using 2016 style categorization (4 categories);
  Y = 2: 2017 ETH tagger, with optimized categorization (12 categories);
+ Y = 3: 2017 ETH tagger, with optimized categorization and mjj cuts (12 categories);
 ```

 The core code that makes the trees is `bbggLTMaker.C`.
 It is based on